skeeto/skeeto.github.com/_posts/2025-01-19-Examples-of-quick-hash-tables-and-dynamic-arrays-in-C.markdown

 The bad news is that we don't have templates, and so we'll need to define one such structure for each type of which we want a dynamic array.
 This one is set up to create an `envp` array.
-The good news that manipulation occurs through generic code, so everything else is reusable.
+The good news is that manipulation occurs through generic code, so everything else is reusable.

 I want a `push` macro that creates an empty slot in which to insert a new